rwebaz/Elixir-Lessons-Project/docs/_gists/md/Elixir-page-template.md

 jekyll serve --watch --baseurl "" -o
 ```

+**Note**.
 Your browser will pop up to display the page.
 Otherwise, an error message as to why not will appear.

 ## Credits